Naitreey/notes-and-knowledge/cs/python/django.rst

 ..
 [SODjTemplateDebug] `Django debug display all variables of a page <https://stackoverflow.com/a/21205925/1602266>`_
 ..
 [SODjSettings] `How to manage local vs production settings in Django? <https://stackoverflow.com/questions/1626326/how-to-manage-local-vs-production-settings-in-django>`_
 ..
 [SODjModelFormTDD] `TDD in Django, how to unit test my modelform? <https://stackoverflow.com/questions/51763138/tdd-in-django-how-to-unit-test-my-modelform/51781735#51781735>`_
+..
+[SODjSignalWeakRef] `Why does Django's signal handling use weak references for callbacks by default? <https://stackoverflow.com/questions/1110668/why-does-djangos-signal-handling-use-weak-references-for-callbacks-by-default>`_